 Benign and malignant myoepithelial neoplasms are well documented in several locations, including salivary glands, breast, and lung.
-In recent decades, benign myoepithelial proliferations of skin have been increasingly identified and categorized as cutaneous mvoepithelioma (CM).[1][2][3]
-CM, a dermal tumor proliferating formed myoepithelial cells, morphological demonstrates diversity considered to form a continuous spectrum shared with benign cutaneous mixed tumor (chondroid syringoma) and myoepithelial carcinoma.[2]
+In recent decades, benign myoepithelial proliferations of skin have been increasingly identified and categorized as cutaneous myoepithelioma (CM).
+[1][2][3] CM, a dermal tumor formed by proliferating myoepithelial cells, demonstrates morphological diversity and is considered to form a continuous spectrum shared with benign cutaneous mixed tumor (chondroid syringoma) and myoepithelial carcinoma.
+[2]

 Within CM, a subset of cases representing a discrete variant designated as cutaneous syncytial myoepithelioma (CSM) has been lately described.
-[3][4][5] [6] While uncommon and recently delineated, this subgroup has a distinctive histomorphological and immunohistochemical profile.
+While uncommon and recently delineated, this subgroup has a distinctive histomorphological and immunohistochemical profile.
 In order to achieve precise categorization and avoid mislabeling this lesion as a sinister cutaneous neoplasm, familiarity and knowledge of this variant are essential for residents, dermatologists, and pathologists.